Linaro/website/_posts/current/blog/2021-03-18-the-shift-towards-hpc-ai-and-why-it-is-needed.md

 ## Want to learn more?

 In my upcoming talk at Linaro Virtual Connect 2021 next week, I will talk about the journey of data centre transitions and readiness to support AI on a Smart Scalable HPC, including our latest “8-node” Supercomputer.
 From computational resource selection to Cloud-native software that brings it all together.
-The session is free to attend so make sure to register [here](https://connect.linaro.org/register/) if you'd like to find out more.
+The session is free to attend so make sure to register by clicking the link below if you'd like to find out more.
 Once registered, you will receive an invitation to our event tool Pine where you can access the session.

+**LVC21-103: A Journey Towards a Smart Scalable HPC for AI**

+Tuesday 23 March, 16.15-16.40

+[Register here](https://connect.linaro.org/register/) to access the session and attend